Twinkle twinkle dark star: Oscillating profiles from dark matter scalar solitons: Theoretical framework and background

 The above procedure generates a one-parameter family for each value of $\phi_c$, considering node-less solutions.
 In the left panel of Fig.~\ref{fig:config}, we show the total mass of the oscillaton as a function of $\phi_c$.
 Oscillatons closely resemble boson stars: they feature a maximum mass, in this case $\mu M \approx 0.604$, which is reached at a critical central field $\phi_c \approx 0.67$.
 The maximum mass is close to the Kaup limit for the boson star, which is $\mu M\approx0.633$~\cite{Kaup:1968zz}.
 The right panel of Fig.~\ref{fig:config} displays the corresponding mass–radius relation.
 As we mentioned above, although oscillatons are generically unstable, configurations to the left of the maximum mass have been shown to exhibit a distinct type of instability with a timescale much shorter than the usual scalar-field leakage.
 For our analysis, we therefore focus on the most compact viable configuration, characterized by $(\phi_c,\omega/\mu,M\mu)=(0.67,0.864,0.604)$.
 Nonetheless, we highlight that the orbital features presented here are universal for less compact configurations, the major difference being the redshift intensity.

 To illustrate the profiles for the solutions as well as the convergence of the series in Eqs. \eqref{eq:A}--\eqref{eq:phie}, in Fig.~\ref{fig:background} we show the background metric and scalar field for the configuration we adopt, which is also representative of typical oscillaton profiles (see, e.g., Refs.~\cite{Seidel:1991zh,Urena-Lopez:2001zjo,Alcubierre:2003sx,Brito:2015yga}).
 We can see how additional terms contribute to the expansion in the configurations.
 As before, we truncate the Fourier expansions at $N=2$, which is sufficient for our purposes.
-For this configuration, the radius of the star is given by $R\mu=7.376$ ($R/M=12.21$).
+For this configuration, the radius of the star is given by $R\mu=7.376$ ($R/M=12.21$). {We notice that similar expansions were used in the literature, including in the seminal work that introduced the oscillaton solution~\cite{Seidel:1991zh} and in vector extension of the oscillatons~\cite{Brito:2015yfh}. }

+{We emphasize that the oscillaton solutions considered here are based on the well-established Fourier-expansion approach originally introduced in Ref.~\cite{Seidel:1991zh} and later explored in several contexts, including vector oscillatons and related compact solitonic configurations.
+We have independently cross-checked our numerical solutions against the results available in the literature, finding excellent agreement for the background profiles, maximum mass, and effective radius.
+Figure~\ref{fig:background} also illustrates the convergence of the Fourier expansion for the most compact configuration considered in this work, showing that the inclusion of higher harmonics produces only small corrections to the metric and scalar-field profiles.
+Since the main goal of this work is to investigate the phenomenology associated with the oscillatory background, particularly the modulation of the redshift factor, we restrict the analysis to the truncation order required for quantitative convergence of the observables considered here.}

+{We notice here that the oscillaton field decays exponentially due to the mass term but it is never exactly zero.
+Therefore, the spacetime only approaches Schwarzschild as $r\to\infty$.
+However, in practice, one matches the spacetime with the Schwarzschild one at a given outer radius, which in our case is $r \mu\approx35$.
+Since the oscillaton spacetime is asymptotically flat, the use of a Schwarzschild approximation at large radii is purely a numerical convenience to improve integration efficiency.
+We have verified that varying the matching radius does not affect the resulting deflection angles within numerical accuracy. }